 - Pentecost and the power of the Holy Spirit

 - Remembrance poppy poems

 During our work on Journeys, we discussed the different journeys we make through the seasons and how we sometimes have to say goodbye.
 In groups, we wrote a poem about a leaf who wanted to go on a journey to see the far off lands of China.
-The leaf embarked on a journey, after saying goodbye to her life long friends in the tree where she was born, that took her through many places, including a park, a school and London before eventually landing in the sea.
+The leaf embarked on a journey - after saying goodbye to her life long friends in the tree where she was born - that took her through many places, including a park, a school and London before eventually landing in the sea.

 10 Up Reading Challenge!

-Don't forget to complete your reading challenge and bring in your completed record.
+If you haven't done yours, don't forget to complete your reading challenge and bring in your completed record.
 Remember, you have the rest of the term to finish it.
 If you find any bible stories that you have enjoyed reading, you could add these to our Prayer and Reflection table in class and share them with your friends.